Biodegradable PCBs: Will They Really Help With PCB Waste Disposal?

 Dielectric Constants - Dielectric constants are a big concern as they are becoming more important in high-frequency circuits.
 This is an area where biodegradable boards compete on the same level as traditional boards.
 The same banana fiber study achieved dielectric constants between 2 and 36, well within the required range.
 In fact, the wide range of biomaterials should enable designers to choose between a greater range of dielectric constants for their circuits.

 When it comes to material properties, environmentally friendly options are not quite there.
 However, further research into material options should yield advances in these arenas.
 Proof of concept circuits have already been created and tested.
 This shows that “green” boards are not just a foolish dream.
-As bio-based PCB options grow, they can help us solve the problem of e-waste and electronics recycling.
+As bio-based printed circuit board options grow, they can help us solve the problem of e-waste and electronics recycling.

 Board design techniques are getting a lot more complicated, and “green” PCBs will just add to the confusion.
 You need some good PCB design software to help pick up some of the slack and keep you focused on design.
 CircuitStudio® has a wide range of advanced features that move with the times.
 If you want to design next gen circuits, you need cutting edge software.

-Want to talk more about the future of biodegradable boards?
-Call an expert at Altium.
+Want to talk more about the future of a biodegradable board?
+Call an expert at Altium Designer.